What is estate planning?

 A Last Will and Testament should be used by anyone over the age of 18 to help avoid potential disputes or confusion regarding your estate.
 A Last Will is especially important for parents with minor children as it will allow you to appoint a guardian and have a say in how your children will be raised.

-What information I need to write a Last Will and Testament?
+What information do I need to write a Last Will and Testament?

 To create your Last Will and Testament, you should be prepared to address the following: